To Build or Buy: The Software Dilemma Businesses Face

 Most businesses are used to subscribing to multiple software solutions for various departmental needs.
 Once a company achieves a certain size, the question of software cost versus value arises.
 At this point, organizations need to choose whether or not to continue purchasing their software or design their own.

 Every business is unique, and each has its own set of requirements.
-By weighing both options carefully and understanding the pros and cons of the options, you’ll be able to make the right decision for your organization.
+By weighing both options carefully and understanding the pros and cons of the options, you’ll be able to make the right decision for your organization and its enterprise value.

 What is Out-of-the-Box Software?